Munay Tour: Opening the Heart

 We begin our trek at the Lares hot springs and prepare for our trekking journey.
 The approximate 45+ km (28 miles) Lares cultural trek (including bike tour) offers spectacular scenery and a more intimate experience inside the lives of rural Quechuan life.
 Passing through points along the way at 13,000 feet to 15,000 feet we’ll see little children, farmers, and textile weavers, beautiful potato fields, alpaca herds, and maybe even some chinchillas.
 Many of these villages produce some of the finest textiles, so be sure to bring a little extra cash so you can purchase some of these extraordinary pieces at bargain prices.

 Toward the end of the Lares trek, we visit a local women's textile co-op, then bike down to the town of Ollantaytambo for an afternoon of rest and free time.
 You have the option to participate in a yoga massage from our leader, Angie!
-We may also connect with a nearby local community to plant trees and continue our pachamama conservation efforts.
-Our next day takes us on a Sacred Valley tour where we will have special meditation time at one of the Inca sites.
+We will also connect with a nearby local community to plant trees and continue our pachamama conservation efforts.

 Then we prepare for our trip to Machu Picchu, where we spend quality time exploring this amazing wonder of the world, arriving early so that we can grab a quiet moment as a group before the day unfolds with more visitors.
-We'll hike up to Huayna Picchu, the backdrop of the citadel for a special view of Machu Picchu, and then make our way by train back to Ollantaytambo at the end of the day.
+We'll hike up to Huayna Picchu, the backdrop of the citadel for a special view of Machu Picchu, and then make our way by train back to Ollantaytambo at the end of the day and share in a special ceremony for dinner.

-Our journey takes us on to Puno and Lake Titicaca where we will do three island tours: Uros (floating reed islands), Amantani with an overnight homestay in a local home, and Taquile with its unique traditions.
-Our stay on Amantani falls on the evening of the full moon, so we will hike up to an Inca site to watch the sunset and the full moon rise.
-We will have a special ceremony honoring the Divine Feminine energy of the moon and Mother Earth.
-Our trip concludes back in Puno with a special evening celebration dinner.
+For those that wish to add an independent extension tour to Puno and Lake Titicaca, we can quote you a price.
+This includes a tour of three island: Uros (floating reed islands), Amantani with an overnight homestay in a local home, and Taquile with its unique traditions.
+You will hike up to an Inca site to watch the sunset and the full moon rise.
+The trip concludes back in Puno and you can return home from Juliaca airport.